w-utter/rustdds-io_uring/README.md

 The [ros2-client](https://crates.io/crates/ros2-client) is recommended for talking to ROS components.
 The `ros2` module within RustDDS should not be used anymore.

-## Version 0.11.0
-* `DataReaderStream` sample stream now returns full `DataSample`, including sample metadata (`SampleInfo`).
-The old version returned only bare data value.
-You can access the old (simpler and faster) async stream as `BareDataReaderStream`.

-### Version 0.11.1
-* Improve interoperability in DDS-RPC.
-Inline QoS parameter `RELATED_SAMPLE_IDENTITY` apparently has two encodings in practical use.
-Fixes interoperability with new eProsima FastDDS versions.

-### Version 0.11.2
-* Fix possible panic if system clock jumps backward.
-* Fix Writer history garbage collection.

-### Version 0.11.3
-* Fix bug revealed by improvements in 0.11.2

-### Version 0.11.4
-* Faster response to SPDP (Discovery) Announcements.
-Makes connection forming faster.
-* Update dependency versions

-## Version 0.10.0
-The `DeserializerAdpter` interface for attaching serialization formats to RTPS was extended to support deserialization with a "seed" value.
-This allows the deserialization process to input other run-time data besides the incoming byte stream.

-### 0.10.1
-* Make RTPS Timestamp's native tick count publicly accessible

-### 0.10.2
-* Bug fix: Reliable DataReader delivered data samples in the wrong order, if they have arrived out-of-order.
-* Change socket initialization behaviour on Windows.
-* [CDR serialization](https://crates.io/crates/cdr-encoding) is now a separate Rust crate.

-### 0.10.3
-* Bug fixes to improve interoperability with CycloneDDS
-* Two example programs to test against CycloneDDS examples

-## Version 0.9.2
-* Redesign internal caching to resolve bugs in connecting.

-## Version 0.9.1
-* Numerous bug fixes
-  * Memory leak in DDSCache
-  * Reliable receiver could get stuck
-* DDS Security interoperability with FastDDS improved
-* New security features, e.g. PKCS#11 support, RSA authentication support

-## Version 0.9
-* New release to enable new features in `ros2-client`
-* DDS Security is under interoperability testing.
-* Support for DomainParticipnnt status events, mostly Discovery-related.
-* Small API changes
-  * Simplify naming
-  * QoS objects are now serializable
-* Protocol bug fixes with Realible connections.

-## Version 0.8.6

-* Feature `security` is nearing completion.
-RustDDS can securely talk to itself, but interoperability testing against other DDS implementaitons is still in progress.
-* Fix several bugs in SequenceNumber handling.
-* RTPS Writer data sending rewritten.
-* Fixed bug: Source timestamps were missing on retransmitted data.

-## Version 0.8.5

-* Feature `security` merged to master, but it is still work-in-progress, so does not work yet.
-* Should work on Windows again
-* Less strict lifetime bound in deserialization
-* Simplify Key trait usage

-## Version 0.8

-New features:

-* Async API is available.
-* Polling using either mio-0.6 or mio-0.8.
-* Simplified DataReader `SimpleDataReader` is available.
-It supports only `.take()` calls, but should be lighter and faster than regular DataReader.
-It is designed to have just enough functionality to implement a ROS2 Subscriber.

-This release breaks compatibility:

-* Naming of data returned from `read()` / `.take()` calls has been changed from `Result` to `Sample`.
-This was done to reduce confusing naming, because in the previous usage the `Err` variant of `Result` did not mean an actual error condition, but a data instance disposal operation.
-* Error types are reworked to better reflect what errors can actually result, rather than having one complex error type for the entire API.
-This is an intentional deviation from the DDS Specification to make the implementation more Rust-like.

-## Version 0.6

-This release breaks compatibility with 0.5.x.
-There are some minor differences in public API names.
-Changes were made to follow Rust naming conventions.
-Version 0.6.0 fixes a regression, where communication with eProsima FastRTPS was only possible for a short time.

-## Version 0.5

-This release breaks compatibility with 0.4.0.
-Differences are
-* Naming convention is more Rust-like, instead of DDS convention - mostly capitalization and underscores.
-* Some functions new require owned `String` instead of `&str`.
-Just add `.to_string()` to fix.
-* Key size detection (is it over 16 bytes?) is now implemented in a trait with derive macro.

 ## Features Status